canalplus/rx-player/doc/api/Basic_Methods/seekTo.md

 - `wallClockTime`: seek to the given wallClock position, as returned by `getWallClockTime`.

-The argument can also just be a `Number` property, which will have the same effect than the `position` property (absolute position).
+The argument can also just be a `Number` property, which will have the same effect as the `position` property (absolute position).

 Seeking should only be done when a content is loaded (i.e. the player isn't in the `STOPPED`, `LOADING` or `RELOADING` state).